tc39/proposal-async-context/WEB-INTEGRATION.md

 ## General approach to web API semantics with AsyncContext

-The AsyncContext API isn’t designed to be used directly by first-party JavaScript developers, but rather as an implementation detail of certain third-party libraries.
+The AsyncContext API isn’t designed to be used directly by most JavaScript application developers, but rather as an implementation detail of certain third-party libraries.
 AsyncContext makes it so users of those libraries don’t need to explicitly integrate with it.
 Instead, the AsyncContext mechanism handles implicitly passing contextual data around.